yepzy/starter/README.md

 * `yarn prod` (does merge **and** minify).
 * `yarn watch` (recompile automatically when a change is being detected in a resource file).

+## Previewing emails

+Laravel Sail provides Mailhog to intercept and render emails in a web interface.

+You can access the Mailhog interface at http://localhost:8025 when Laravel Sail is running.

 ## IDE helper

-To manually generate IDE helper files, run the following command: `./vessel composer ide-helper`.
+To manually generate IDE helper files, run the following command: `sail composer ide-helper`.

 ## Testing

-To launch the project test, run the following command: `./vessel composer test`.
+To launch the project test, run the following command: `sail composer test`.

 ## Debugging